Rocamonde/lion-language/README.md

   - Human language-like syntax, while trying to preserve powerful OOP features.
   - Support for Python extensions

+**Warning: This repository is in a very early stage development**.
+It has not yet been documented and its directory tree may constantly suffer significant structural changes.

 ## Context and purpose